hsahmed7/cse15l-lab-reports/Lab Report 3, CSE 15L.md

 # Report #3 For CSE 15L

 ## Part 1: Bugs
 The buggy program does not have the reverseInPlace method implemented correctly.
-The results of a Junit Test are shown below:
+The results of a failed Junit Test are shown below:

 The JUnit test code:
 ```